 H-1B Visa Net Engineer Jobs

-Net Engineer roles qualify as H-1B specialty occupations under the computer occupations category, requiring at least a bachelor's degree in computer science, network engineering, or a related field.
+Net Engineer roles qualify as H-1B visa specialty occupations under the computer occupations category, requiring at least a bachelor's degree in computer science, network engineering, or a related field.
 Employers filing H-1B petitions for this role must certify a prevailing wage through a DOL Labor Condition Application before USCIS can approve your petition.

-See All Net Engineer Jobs
+Find H-1B Visa Net Engineer Jobs

 Overview